 Wesley’s Academic Scholarships are awarded to students who demonstrate strong academic knowledge and skills across a broad range of disciplines.

-Testing Venues: Glen Waverley Campus (for Glen Waverley Applicants) and St Kilda Road Campus (for St Kilda Road and Elsternwick applicants)
+Examination venues: Glen Waverley Campus (for Glen Waverley Applicants) and St Kilda Road Campus (for St Kilda Road and Elsternwick applicants).

 To be eligible for an Academic Scholarship, applicants must:

 - be a new or current Wesley student entering Year 5, 7 and 10 at St Kilda Road or Glen Waverley campuses, or Years 5 and 7 at the Elsternwick campus